curves-and-surfaces/curves-and-surfaces.github.io/_site/README.md

-# imaging-in-paris.github.io
+# curves-and-surfaces.github.io
-Web site of the Imaging in Paris seminar
+Web site of the [Curves and Surfaces conferences](https://curves-and-surfaces.github.io/).